DannyMeister/td-ameritrade-powershell/README.md

 When the access token expires, you can fetch a new one via the refresh token without having to log in again.

-You can look for the following response to any API call to determine your token as expired:
+You can look for the following response to any API call to determine your token is expired:

 > { "error":"The access token being passed has expired or is invalid." }